A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "Munto told me that certain preparations had to be made before we were able to restore the Akuto.
 He introduced me to the Prophetess, Ryueri-san.
 She is very beautiful and wise, and was the one who helped Munto into finding me, two summers ago."
 Yumemi gave a small nod of self-acknowledgement, silently thanking the woman who sacrificed her eyesight for the king.

 "Before that, though, her apprentice, Toche-kun, took me aside to get something to eat.
 Apparently, in the Upper World, they aren't required to consume food, but instead, they absorb Akuto, which is why it's so important to them; everything is made from it."

-She rubbed her forehead, knowing her explanations probably weren't very clear, since it was difficult to understand, herself.
+She rubbed her forehead, knowing her explanations likely not very clear, since it was difficult to understand, herself.
 "It's a little confusing, but he explained that they release Akuto in small amounts, and then absorb it, so it is like a cycle."

 Her cheeks tinted in the memory of his warmth and overall closeness, the ginger scent of his skin.
-She cast her vision to the floor, hoping her mother, in the least, hadn't caught that flustered moment.
+She cast her vision to the floor, hoping her mother, in the least, had not caught that flustered moment.
 She was one to be very observant with these types of things.

 "He explained that I must understand the full consequence of merging both worlds, and showed me the history of the Heavens."

 Yumemi decided not to repeat their worlds' past, knowing it may be too gruesome for her younger brother.
 Perhaps Munto could aid her with such explanations, if questions were brought up.